-Light-independent reactions – It also called the dark reaction or Calvin cycle.
+Light-independent reactions – It also called the dark reaction or Calvin cycle or C3 cycle.
 This reaction occurs both in the presence and absence of sunlight.

 Calvin Cycle Definition

-The Calvin Cycle is also called as the light-independent or Dark Reaction of photosynthesis, but itis the most active during the daylight hours when ATP and NADPH are abundant.
+Calvin cycle is also known as C3 cycle or light-independent or dark reaction of photosynthesis.
+However, it is most active during the day when NADPH and ATP are abundant.
 To build organic molecules, the plant cells use raw materials provided by the light reactions:

-2. Reducing power: NADPH – provided by photosystem I, provides a source of hydrogen and the energetic electrons required to bind them to carbon atoms.
-Much of the light energy captured in photosynthesis ends up invested in the energy-rich C—H bonds of sugars.
+2. Reducing power: NADPH provided by photosystem I is the source of hydrogen and the energetic electrons required to bind them to carbon atoms.
+Much of the light energy captured during photosynthesis ends up in the energy-rich C—H bonds of sugars.

-The Calvin Cycle requires the enzyme ribulose-1,5-bisphosphate carboxylase/oxygenase commonly called rubisco.
-The Calvin cycle generates the triose phosphates 3-phosphoglycerate (3-PGA), glyceraldehyde-3P (GAP) and dihydroxyacetone phosphate (DHAP), all of which are used to synthesize the hexose phosphates fructose-1,6-bisphosphate and fructose 6-phosphate.
+Calvin Cycle requires the enzyme ribulose-1,5-bisphosphate carboxylase/oxygenase commonly called rubisco.
+It generates the triose phosphates 3-phosphoglycerate (3-PGA), glyceraldehyde-3P (GAP) and dihydroxyacetone phosphate (DHAP), all of which are used to synthesize the hexose phosphates fructose-1,6-bisphosphate and fructose 6-phosphate.

-The Calvin cycle reactions can be divided into three main stages:
+Calvin cycle or C3 cycle can be divided into three main stages:

-The key step in the Calvin cycle is the event that makes the reduction of CO2 possible and is the attachment of CO2 to a very special organic molecule.
-Photosynthetic cells produce this molecule by reassembling the bonds of two intermediates in glycolysis – fructose 6-phosphate, and glyceraldehyde 3-phosphate, to form the energy-rich five-carbon sugar, ribulose 1,5-bisphosphate (RuBP), and a four-carbon sugar.
+The key step in Calvin cycle is the event that reduces CO2 and attaches it to a very special organic molecule.
+Photosynthetic cells produce this molecule by reassembling the bonds of two intermediates in glycolysis; fructose 6-phosphate, and glyceraldehyde 3-phosphate, to form the energy-rich five-carbon sugar, ribulose 1,5-bisphosphate (RuBP), and a four-carbon sugar.

-It is the second stage of the Calvin cycle, the 3-PGA molecules created through carbon fixation that are converted into molecules of simple sugar – glyceraldehyde-3 phosphate (G3P).
+It is the second stage of Calvin cycle.
+The 3-PGA molecules created through carbon fixation that are converted into molecules of simple sugar – glyceraldehyde-3 phosphate (G3P).

-This stage uses energy from ATP and NADPH created in the light-dependent reactions of photosynthesis.
-In this way, the Calvin cycle becomes the way in which plants convert energy from sunlight into long-term storage molecules, such as sugars.
+This stage obtains energy from ATP and NADPH formed during the light-dependent reactions of photosynthesis.
+In this way, Calvin cycle becomes a pathway in which plants convert sunlight energy into long-term storage molecules, such as sugars.
 The energy from the ATP and NADPH is transferred to the sugars.

-This step is called as the reduction because NADPH donates electrons to the 3-phosphoglyceric acid molecules to create glyceraldehyde-3 phosphate.
-The reduction in the process of donating one electron and is the opposite of the oxidation reaction.
+This step is known as reduction since electrons are transferred to 3-PGA molecules to form glyceraldehyde-3 phosphate.
+The reduction is the process of donating one electron.

-It is the third stage of the Calvin cycle.
-It is a complex process, which requires ATP.
+It is the third stage of Calvin cycle and is a complex process which requires ATP.
 In this stage, some of the G3P molecules are used to produce glucose, while others are recycled to regenerate the RuBP acceptor.

-Discover more about Photosynthesis, Calvin cycle, its process, types, and other topics only @ BYJU’S Biology
+Discover more about Calvin cycle or C3 cycle, its stages, and other topics only @ BYJU’S Biology